 - Culture a habit of your kids quietly reading on their bed for 1/2 hour each day!
 You need grace to get through the hot days of summer and creating space for kids to slow down and unwind is never a bad thing!

 I love the idea of a summer bucket list because ideas can be chosen and then the item can be checked off when it is done.

 No guilt for not doing it on a specific day or not getting around to it.

 It is better to do some fun things each week than let the summer slip by and do none at all!

 It’s OK not to do everything on your list.

 That is why I would rather mark it off the list than place what my child will do on a schedule that will probably not work for those lazy summer days!

-The summer is a relaxed routine without boundaries.
+The summer is a relaxed routine without as many boundaries.

 It is a time to relax.